Top of Page

 Denominator: Number of stable students enrolled at any time during the year, excluding students with a non-dropout leave code or a verified out-of-district transfer.

 Included Students Stable refers to students who have accumulated at least 45 membership days.
-Unverified out-of-district transfers whose transfer took place in the last 150 calendar days of the school year are not counted as dropouts in this rate.
+Unverified out-of-district transfers whose transfer took place in the last 150 calendar days of the school year.

 Growth in Attendance Rate